 Where Type 2 sits

-In Europe Type 2 has been widely used manufacturers, this is now incorporated as part of the CCS design.
+In Europe Type 2 has been widely used by manufacturers, For Example, the Renault Zoe.
+This is now incorporated as part of the CCS design.
 Literally, the top part with 7 pins.
 Type 2 offers Fast but not Rapid charging.

 CHAdeMO fading out